-Yoga Can Help in Getting Pregnant by IVF Treatment
+How Yoga Can Help in IVF Treatment?

-So how do you cope with all of the added stress during infertility treatment?
-Research has shown that the best way to manage stress is to learn a variety of stress reduction techniques.
-These techniques activate the “relaxation response” that serves to bring the nervous system back into balance by slowing down the heart rate and essentially restoring the body and mind back to a calm, relaxed state.
+It is proven that the best way to manage stress is to learn a variety of stress reduction techniques.
+These techniques help that to bring the nervous system back into balance by essentially restoring the body and mind back to a calm, relaxed state.

 There are many different stress management techniques (e.g., diaphragmatic breathing, progressive muscle relaxation, meditation and yoga) and you will need to do some experimentation to determine what works best for you.
-Diaphragmatic breathing, pranayama and meditation are quite helpful in restoring normal physiological state.
+Diaphragmatic breathing, pranayama and meditation are quite helpful in restoring normal physiological and psychological state.

 What is Diaphragmatic Breathing?